Next Generation Advanced Transceiver Technologies for 6G and Beyond: New Field: Near-field Transceivers

 Although the two-phase beam training methods greatly reduce the training overhead compared to an exhaustive search, in practice the required training overhead is still large.
 To address this issue, efficient hierarchical near-field beam training methods have recently been proposed \cite{he2015suboptimal}.
 For example, the authors of \cite{chen2023hierarchical} proposed an adaptive near-field hierarchical codebook with gradually reduced beam coverage in the angle and distance domains, where lower-layer codebooks are designed to provide coverage for the Fresnel region, while upper-layer codebooks are devised to generate a desired beam pattern towards the target locations using beam rotation and relocation techniques.
 Leveraging a similar idea, \cite{lu2023hierarchical} presented a 2D hierarchical near-field beam training method based on hybrid beamforming by solving a multi-resolution optimization problem that minimizes the error between the ideal beam pattern in the near-field hierarchical codebook and that achieved by practical codewords based on hybrid beamforming.
 In \cite{shi2023chirp}, the authors proposed a novel spatial-chirp beam-assisted near-field hierarchical codebook in which the near-field channel model is represented by a joint angle and slope intercept.
 Additionally, \cite{wu2023twonfh} integrated hierarchical beam training into the aforementioned two-phase near-field beam training process and proposed a new two-stage hierarchical codebook design for accelerating near-field beam training.
 In this approach, a coarse user angle is first estimated by activating only a portion of the XL-array and applying conventional far-field hierarchical beam training.
 Then, a finer-grained user angle and distance are resolved by designing a dedicated near-field hierarchical codebook.
-Deep learning (DL) methods have also recently been proposed to significantly reduce the training overhead by learning the mapping between the optimal beam codeword and the received pilot signals.
+In addition, near-field multi-beam methods have also been studied recently to reduce the beam training overhead of existing single-beam training methods.
+It is worth noting that the conventional sub-array based multi-beam training methods designed based on far-field channel models cannot be directly applied in the near-field scenario, since different sub-arrays may observe different user angles and there exist coverage holes in the angular domain.
+To address these issues, recent works \cite{zhou2024near2,zhou2024near} have proposed to design the near-field multi-beam codebook and beam training by sparsely activating a portion of antennas to form a sparse linear array, hence generating multiple beams simultaneously by effective exploiting the near-field grating-lobs.
+Moreover,deep learning (DL) methods have also recently been proposed to significantly reduce the training overhead by learning the mapping between the optimal beam codeword and the received pilot signals.
 For instance, \cite{liu2022deep} proposed to independently predict the optimal beam angle and distance using neural networks whose inputs are the received signal powers generated by a set of wide far-field beams.
 The beam training accuracy of this method was further improved in \cite{jiang2023near} by jointly predicting both the optimal beam angle and distance using DL methods.

 For wide-band XL-array systems, the beam-split phenomenon may affect beam training performance since variations in frequency will defocus the beams at the target location.
 The authors of \cite{liu2022deep} showed that TTD devices can be used for actively controlling beam-split in near-field beam training.
 In addition, \cite{cui2021near} designed an efficient ``rainbow'' beam training method for wide-band XL-MIMO systems that simultaneously generates multiple beams pointing to all the sampled angles at the same distance, while the XL-MIMO array controls the beam sweep at different ranges for determining the best beam distance.